Eight Fun Things to Do in Sydney with Kids

 Have Lunch in Chinatown

 Chinatown’s main thoroughfare on Dixon Street is the place to go for Asian food.
-Most fun for kids would have to be a Yum Cha lunch.
+Most fun for kids would have to be a Yum Cha lunch and another great idea for things to do with kids Sydney.
 Carts filled with delicious steamed and fried dumplings make the rounds so you can pick and choose your meal as you go.
 Wontons filled with pork are always a winner for our little one!

 Ride a Ferry in the Harbour

 Sydney harbour is the jewel in downtown’s crown.
 Not only is it extremely picturesque, it makes for a great way of getting about the city.
-Jumping on one of the Sydney’s ferries is the best way to get up close with the Sydney Harbour Bridge and the Sydney Opera House.
+Jumping on one of the Sydney’s ferries is the best way to get up close with Sydney attractions for kids.
+You’ll get great views of the Sydney Harbour Bridge and the Sydney Opera House from the water.
 It’s also the best way of getting out to Taronga Zoo or to the beach at Manly.

 Take in The Sealife Aquarium